RomanMakarov6666/itrade-amado/README.md

 iTrade is a simple e-commerce web application built with Spring Boot.
 Users can register, browse products, publish their own listings with images, search for products, and manage a shopping cart.

-This project was originally created during the Belhard Java course using the Amado template.
-After the course, the application was further improved by fixing existing issues, improving stability, and implementing additional functionality such as shopping cart management.

 ## Features

 - User registration and authentication